 Purpose of the Report

-To propose to Members the appointment of a new Chief Executive, shared with Chorley Council
+To propose to Members the appointment of a new Chief Executive, shared with Chorley Council.

 Recommendations to Council

 That following a meeting of the Shared Services Joint Committee Appointments Panel on 25 March 2022, Chris Sinnott be appointed as the Council’s new Shared Chief Executive with effect from 1 January 2023.